-Our guest (JRS) in this post gave this Word to a group of young Southern California prophets originally back in the early seventies.
+Our guest (JRS) in this post gave this Word to a group of young Southern California prophets originally back in the seventies.

 This is apostolic level teaching.

 What is spirituality and what is religion?